 Having a better grip means pumping out more repetitions with less worry.
 A higher-quality grip that fits correctly means a long-lasting piece of equipment that improves WOD times and reps.
 Being able to chain together more repetitions of muscles ups, pull-ups, chest to bar and toes-to-bar means you can reach your real potential in WODS without your hands falling apart!

 What if I have already torn my hands up?

-- -Apply a moisturising antibacterial cream like Neosporin.
-Some people also use preparation H because it has a healing effect and painkilling component.
+- Apply betadine or a moisturising antibacterial cream like Tricin (equivalent to "Neosporin" overseas).
 Prevent the cream or moisturiser from rubbing off overnight with a wrap around the palm.

-- -Use tape, bandages, gauze and whatever necessary to allow for full and complete healing.
+- Use sports tape, bandages, gauze and whatever necessary to allow for full and complete healing.

 Saving your grip can go a long way in keeping your performance up and keeping your pain away!

 FD Bulsara, BSc is a competitive athlete in Olympic weightlifting and a student in Osteopathy.
 She coaches private and group fitness classes and writes freelance about her passions: fitness, health, sport, nutrition, weightlifting, CrossFit, injury prevention, pain relief, injury rehabilitation, and the latest research on all these topics!
 She is a dog person and spends free time training at the lake.